 Already read everything by the majestic Octavia Butler?
-In honor of her birthday, check out these other women of color authors who are writing innovative, mind-blowing science fiction and fantasy.
+In honor of her birthday, check out these other science fiction and fantasy women of color authors who are writing innovative, mind-blowing novels today.

 Honestly, if you’re a fan of Octavia Butler and you haven’t read N.K.
 Jemisin yet, where have you been?
 Since the publication of her debut novel The Hundred Thousand Kingdoms in 2010, Jemisin’s ground-breaking, unique fantasy novels have only been getting better.
 To date she has three series to check out: the Inheritance trilogy, the Dreamblood series, and the Broken Earth series, the third novel of which, The Stone Sky, is due out this August.
 If you are tired of conventional fantasy tropes, Jemisin is going to blow your mind as she creates truly new worlds full of strange mythologies, cultures, religions, creatures, and lands.
 I almost hesitate to call her work fantasy because it is so different from any other fantasy I have read.
 In her two most recent books, The Fifth Season and The Obelisk Gate, Jemisin is at the height of her powers of world-building and plotting, as she weaves multiple stories set in “the Stillness,” where people live under threat of extinction via earthquakes, volcanoes, and other natural disasters.
 The idea of apocalypse hangs over them like a cloud at all times.
 Some people in this world, including the main characters, have the gift/curse of being able to move and control the forces beneath the earth’s surface, to either stop … or create disasters.